PFAS Project Lab

 The PFAS Project Lab studies social, scientific, and political factors related to Per- and Polyfluoroalkyl substances (PFAS).
 We produce rigorous, accessible research about the PFAS contamination crisis through collaborations with impacted communities, leading interdisciplinary researchers, and nonprofits.
 We share this PFAS research with impacted communities and a broad range of other stakeholders.

-- PFAS-REACH with Silent Spring, Testing for Pease, Mass.
-Breast Cancer Coalition, Community Action Works – study PFAS effects on children’s immune response
+- PFAS-REACH, a study of PFAS effects on children’s immune response in collaboration with Silent Spring, Testing for Pease, Mass.
+Breast Cancer Coalition, Community Action Works

-- PFAS Exchange website and Connecting Communities map with Silent Spring Institute
+- PFAS Exchange website with Silent Spring Institute

 - Health professionals information resource documents and paper